Police reform debate showcases strength of Minnesota legislators of color

 The current Legislature is believed to be the most diverse in state history.
 Twenty-one lawmakers are from communities of color, according to self-reported data collected by the Legislative Reference Library.
 All but two are Democrats and members of the POCI Caucus.

 Even with those gains, the members make up just 10% of the Legislature.
-And communities of color remain underrepresented compared to the state’s overall population.
+And communities of color remain underrepresented compared with the state’s overall population.

 Since forming in 2017, the POCI Caucus has sought to overcome those gaps by coalescing around issues of equity and representation.
 Members successfully pushed for a state task force on Missing and Murdered Indigenous Women and increased funding to recruit and retain teachers of color.
 Last year, in a show of political strength, members threatened to derail a University of Minnesota regents vote over concerns about a lack of diversity among candidates.